History of the United States (1945–1964): Anti-communism and McCarthyism: 1947–1954

 The House Un-American Activities Committee, with young Congressman Richard M. Nixon playing a central role, accused Alger Hiss, a top Roosevelt aide, of being a communist spy, using testimony and documents provided by Whittaker Chambers.
 Hiss was convicted and sent to prison, with the anti-communists gaining a powerful political weapon.
 It launched Nixon's meteoric rise to the Senate (1950) and the vice presidency (1952).

-With anxiety over communism in Korea and China reaching fever pitch in 1950, a previously obscure Senator, Joe McCarthy of Wisconsin, launched Congressional investigations into the cover-up of spies in the government.
+With anxiety over communism in Korea and China reaching fever pitch in 1950, a previously obscure Senator, Joseph McCarthy of Wisconsin, launched Congressional investigations into the cover-up of spies in the government.
 McCarthy dominated the media, and used reckless allegations and tactics that allowed his opponents to effectively counterattack.
 Irish Catholics (including conservative wunderkind William F. Buckley, Jr. and the Kennedy Family) were intensely anti-communist and defended McCarthy (a fellow Irish Catholic).
 Paterfamilias Joseph Kennedy (1888–1969), a very active conservative Democrat, was McCarthy's most ardent supporter and got his son Robert F. Kennedy a job with McCarthy.
 McCarthy had talked of "twenty years of treason" (i.e. since Roosevelt's election in 1932).
 When, in 1953, he started talking of "21 years of treason" and launched a major attack on the Army for promoting a communist dentist in the medical corps, his recklessness proved too much for Eisenhower, who encouraged Republicans to censure McCarthy formally in 1954.
 The Senator's power collapsed overnight.
 Senator John F. Kennedy did not vote for censure.
 Buckley went on to found the National Review in 1955 as a weekly magazine that helped define the conservative position on public issues.